mobile app bar

 Ryan Clark, Jordan Clark, and wife Yonka

 For all of the additional fame and notoriety that comes with being a member of an NFL Draft class, it still pays to be an undrafted free agent.
-Seeing as it also allows for players to reach free agency much sooner than usual, going undrafted can even prove to be more beneficial to a player’s situation in some instances.
+In 2023, ESPN’s Michael Rothstein highlighted the upward trend in total dollar amounts that teams were spending on UDFA contracts.

 A second-generation player who was fathered by the former Pittsburgh Steeler, Ryan Clark, Jordan recently inked a three-year, $2,985,000 contract just hours after the conclusion of the 2025 NFL Draft.
 With an average salary of $995,000, he’s now outpacing his fellow classmate and the Chicago Bears’ latest backup QB, Austin Reed.

 For all of the concerns surrounding inflation in the quarterback market, Reed’s $840,000-contract is only good for one year, putting him in a rather uncomfortable position to start his career.
-He hasn’t been afforded the time to develop his skillset the way Clark has in New York, so the Conference USA product will need to show some flashes on practice team should he hope to extend his tenure.
+He hasn’t been afforded the time to develop his skillset the way Clark has in New York, so the Conference USA product will need to show some flashes on the practice team should he hope to extend his tenure.

 According to Spotrac, there are currently 297 total cornerbacks on the NFL’s payroll.
-After spending the last six-years in college, Clark will immediately be one of the top 200 highest paid secondary defenders in the league.
+After spending the last six years in college, Clark will immediately be one of the top 200 highest-paid secondary defenders in the league.

-With 14 pass defenses and 87 combined tackles throughout his final two seasons in the FBS, Clark managed to display both a scrappy attitude along with a good pair of eyes and a propensity for tracking the ball, three things that have been hard to come by in New York at times.
+With 14 pass defenses and 87 combined tackles throughout his final two seasons in the FBS, Clark managed to display both a scrappy attitude along a good pair of eyes and a propensity for tracking the ball, three things that have been hard to come by in New York at times.
 From going undrafted to landing with a team that can provide him with immediate opportunities as a rookie, Clark’s story is already reminiscent of his father’s.

 About the author